Luis Fernando Figari: Biography

+Leadership controversy

+Figari has been known to openly sympathize with Falangism, which has earned a reputation for being Spain's Fascist ideology.
+In a 2016 interview with The Guardian former Sodalitium member Pedro Salinas accused Figari of admiring fascist figures Adolf Hitler and Benito Mussolini, saying that Figari "admired the oratory of Hitler and Mussolini.
+He was inspired by Nazi marches and he had a fascination with the Hitler Youth.”
+Salinas also accused Figari of being the person with the most power in Sodalitium, saying that under Figari's rule, Sodalitium "was an absolutely totalitarian religious organisation in which the power rested in the hands of one person: Luis Fernando Figari.”
+In an article for El País in October 2024, Archbishop of Lima Carlos Castillo Mattasoglio described Figari's Sodalitium Christianae Vitae as "a failed Cold War experiment" which also "conceals its crimes and its ambition for political and economic dominance."
+Archbishop Castillo also said that Sodalitium was influenced by fascism, describing Figari's former society as "the resurrection of fascism in Latin America, using the church cunningly, through sectarian methods, testing how strong you are or forcing you to sleep face down on stairs to forge your character."

 Allegations of physical and sexual abuse

 Some groups are opposed to the Sodalitium, which has generated suspicion and alarm; it is seen by some as a conservative, elitist sect with an authoritarian and fundamentalist structure.
 In 2003, after parents accused the Sodalitium of brainwashing their son and separating him from them, the movement opened its doors to the press for the first time.
 Young members were reported as laughing at talk of brainwashing and said that they had been evangelised, not captured, as teenagers.

 Pedro Salinas, a former member, said at the time that during his membership in the SCV in the 1980s he was subject to absurd orders.
 He said that he assumed that "now the Sodalicios have learned from their mistakes and have evolved", but that when he was a member of the movement they had "sectarian characteristics".
 In a 2015 book, Salinas reported abuse and mistreatment, including sexual abuse, on the part of Figari.
-After responded briefly at first, Alessandro Moroni Llabrés, the community's current superior general, said that it was "a cause for deep grief and shame if such acts could have been committed by Luis Fernando Figari ...
+Alessandro Moroni Llabrés, the community's current superior general, responded that it was "a cause for deep grief and shame if such acts could have been committed by Luis Fernando Figari ...
 We condemn the incidents that may have occurred, especially the sexual abuse".
 Moroni said that the testimonies Salinas reported were plausible and needed to be thoroughly clarified, and that former members of the Movement had reported abuse.